Siemens’ Hult Business Challenge 2017: Winners interview

 Companies and challenges vary according to campus every year.
 Previous partners and challenges have included how to utilize AI technology from IBM, and how to market pre-emptive health treatments with Johnson & Johnson.

 Find out more about the Hult Business Challenge.

 To find out more about Hult’s global business programs, download a brochure

 Next, we talk to the MBA Hult Boston team that won the entrepreneurial challenge…

-Laura Chung is a staff blogger and Hult’s Global Head of Brand Copy.
+Laura Chung is a staff blogger and Hult’s Global Head of Copy & Editorial.
 Previously a senior copywriter in PayPal’s Worldwide Creative Studio, she has also written and designed e-learning courses for many well-known brands including Microsoft, Redbull, KPMG, and BT.
-Laura believes passionately in the power of story telling in both marketing and learning and indulges her love of stories by writing creatively in her spare time.
+Laura believes passionately in the power of storytelling in both marketing and learning and indulges her love of stories by writing creatively in her spare time.